Turbo Takeaways

 How To Apply?

-Most government benefits available for seniors over 65 are administered by his or her state government, though they may be federally funded.
-You’ll need to get in touch with the local agency in your state for the specific benefit to apply.
+Most government benefits for seniors over 65 are administered by their state government, though they may be federally funded.
+To apply, you’ll need to contact the local agency handling the specific benefit in your state.

-Application is usually done in person at the agency but can also be done online in most cases.
+Most applications are usually submitted in person at the agency, but many programs also allow online registration.
 If you have mobility issues, you may appoint a qualified representative to apply on your behalf.

 Types of Assistance Available for Seniors Over 65